cyber-dojo/exercises-start-points/start-points/Diff_Selector/readme.txt

       "new_filename" will be the (same) filename
       (the file's content has changed, but not its name)

-4) "line_counts"
+o) "line_counts"

    if "type" is "deleted"
-     "deleted" was the number of lines in the deleted file "added" is zero
+     "added" is zero
      "same" is zero
+     "deleted" was the number of lines in the deleted file (zero if the deleted file was empty)

    if "type" is "created"
-     "added" is the number of lines in the created file "deleted" is zero
+     "deleted" is zero
      "same" is zero
+     "added" is the number of lines in the created file (zero if the created file was empty)

    if "type" is "renamed"
      "added" is the number of added lines
      "deleted" is the number of deleted lines
      "same" is the number of unchanged lines
-      ("added" and "deleted" will both be zero for an *identical* rename)
+       (for an identical rename, "added" and "deleted" will both be zero)

    if "type" is "unchanged"
      "added" is zero